Welcome to Accounting

 Accountants perform all kinds of high demand tasks including preparing and analyzing financial records, auditing internal and external reports, providing tax, financial and management advice and investigating fraud in all types of businesses - for-profit and not-for-profit.
 The accounting profession is frequently highlighted in today’s news media and recent events clearly indicate the importance of accounting in today’s society and financial markets.
 Accounting is a growing and dynamic profession that offers graduates a wide variety of career options.
 Our graduates are recruited by over a hundred companies in the metropolitan Nashville area.
 See who!
 Recruiters Average starting salaries are as follows:

 |Degree||Average Salary||% Employment Reported at Graduation|

 The Accounting Department offers both the BBA in Accounting and the Master in Accountancy (MAcc) degrees.
+The M.Acc. program courses are offered online, on campus or a combination of both.
 The Department has recently revised both our undergraduate and graduate curriculum to allow students more flexibility in tailoring their accounting program to meet personal career interests.

 About Our Department